Andrae Thurman

-D'Andrae Carnell Thurman (born October 25, 1980) is an American football wide receiver who is currently a free agent.
+D'Andrae Carnell Thurman (born October 25, 1980) is an American former professional football wide receiver.
 He was signed by the New York Giants of the National Football League (NFL) as an undrafted free agent in 2004.
 He played college football at Southern Oregon University.

-Thurman has also been a member of the Houston Texans, Green Bay Packers, Tennessee Titans, Winnipeg Blue Bombers and Dallas Desperados.
+Thurman was also a member of the Houston Texans, Pittsburgh Steelers, Green Bay Packers, Tennessee Titans, Winnipeg Blue Bombers, Dallas Desperados, Las Vegas Locomotives, Arizona Rattlers, Milwaukee Mustangs, Philadelphia Soul, Portland Thunder, Jacksonville Sharks, and Cleveland Gladiators.

 College career

 Thurman played college football for the Arizona Wildcats and Southern Oregon University Raiders.
 During his time, he had 105 receptions, 1,530 receiving yards and 4 receiving touchdowns along with a kickoff return touchdown.

 Professional career

 New York Giants

 On May 7, 2004, he was signed by the New York Giants of the National Football League as an undrafted free agent.
 On June 26, 2004, he was released.

 Houston Texans

 On July 2, 2004, he signed with the Houston Texans.
 On August 30, 2004, he was eventually released.